What is Apprenticeship?

 Highly trained journey workers are sought by industry for well-paying jobs.
 Many journey workers advance to become supervisors or superintendents.
 Others, with additional years of advanced studies, go on to become technicians and engineers.
-There are many opportunities for advancement, depending on the abilities, attitudes and ambitions of the individual.
+Many opportunities for advancement exist, depending on the ability, attitude, and ambition of the individual.

 How do I prepare for apprenticeship?

 Today's competitive industries require employees, who are able to perform technical tasks, exercise good judgment and possess a strong work ethic.
 The importance of a well-rounded high school education cannot be over emphasized.
 A strong background in math and science is important.
 Good attendance is a necessity.

 How do I receive my on-the-job training?